Forbes Chambers

 He has advised and appeared in various inquiries, such as coronial inquests (including as counsel assisting the coroner) and statutory commissions of inquiry (including appearing before the ICAC, the Police Integrity Commission, ASIC and the Australian and NSW Crime Commissions).
 He has also appeared for applicants before the State Parole Authority.

+He appears in cases involving the full range of State offences, including murder, sexual offences and major drug crime.
 He has advised and appeared in respect of complex federal criminal matters, such as those involving insider trading, market manipulation, taxation fraud, police corruption and foreign bribery offences.
-He appears in cases involving the full range of State offences, including murder, sexual offences and major drug crime.

-In more recent years he has advised and appeared in cases involving cartel offences and serious contraventions of competition laws.
+He has advised and appeared in cases involving cartel offences and serious contraventions of competition laws.
 He appeared in the first case to be heard in the Federal Court’s criminal cartel jurisdiction, DPP (Cth) v Nippon Yusen Kabushiki Kaisha [2017] FCA 876; (2017) 254 FCR 235.
 He successfully defended the ANZ bank in the recent banking cartel prosecution and another large Australian corporation following an ACCC investigation.

 He has also advised and appeared in respect of areas connected with the criminal law, such as serious environmental, industrial, aviation and other regulatory offences, and proceeds of crime litigation conducted in the Supreme Court.